Jacinto2727/Power-BI-Honda-sales-ReportProject/README.md

 Honda Motors Performance Report (FY 2023 - October 2024)
 Overview:
 This report provides detailed insights into the production, sales, and export performance of Honda Motors during the financial year 2023 and up to October 2024 along with a csv file covering major insights from 2018-22.
-The data has been collected from the official Honda website: https://global.honda/en/investors/financial_data/monthly.html
+The data has been collected from the official Honda website.

 About Honda
 Honda Motor Co., Ltd. was founded in October 1946 by Soichiro Honda and has since become a global leader in the automotive and motorcycle industries.
 Below are key highlights of Honda's achievements and business areas: